How to apply Growth Marketing to Skyrocket your B2B company

 Understanding the B2B marketing funnel

-Once you’ve adopted the growth mindset, you have to understand your customer journey and marketing funnel.
+Once you adopt the growth mindset, you must understand your customer journey and marketing funnel.

-The funnel of choice for growth hackers is the Pirate Funnel (below).
-For an in-depth breakdown of the Pirate Funnel, check out our video.
+For an in-depth breakdown of the Pirate Funnel, check out this video.

-A typical B2B customer journey can look this:
+A typical B2B customer journey can look like this:

 Month 1: Awareness

-• Tailoring awareness campaigns and ads on relevant channels, segmented and personalised around your Ideal Customer Personas (ICPs).
+- Tailoring awareness campaigns and ads on relevant social media channels, segmented and personalised around your Ideal customer persona (ICPs).

 Month 2-3: Acquisition